Crafting meaningful narratives from data is a critical skill for all types of decision making—in business, and in our public discourse

 That’s why data storytelling is such a necessary activity.
 Storytellers convert complex datasets into full and meaningful narratives, rich with visualizations that help guide all types of business decisions.
 This can happen at all levels of the organization with the right tools, skill sets, and workflows in place.
 This article highlights the importance of data storytelling in enterprise organizations and illustrates the value of the narrative in decision-making processes.

 As we described previously, reporting that provides deep, data-driven context beyond the static data views and visualizations is a structured part of a successful analytic lifecycle.
-There are three structural elements of data storytelling that contribute to its success:
+Three structural elements of data storytelling contribute to its success:

 “The ability to take data—to be able to understand it, to process it, to extract value from it, to visualize it, to communicate it—that’s going to be a hugely important skill in the next decades.”